SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-slipstream-business.md

 * **Simplified configuration and installation of your software:** Use SlipStream as your Enterprise Open App Store.

 * **Independence:** SlipStream deployments are cloud agnostic, allowing you to stay independent from the cloud to which you deploy.
 It supports all popular clouds.

-Want to Know More?
-====

-Interested and want to know more?
-We'd be pleased to provide you with further information.
-Get in touch.

-<span class='contact-us-placeholder'></span>